Kensington Boulevard Historic District

 The Kensington Boulevard Historic District is a historic district on the National Register of Historic Places in Fort Wayne, Indiana, added in 2019.
 The district contains more than 170 homes built between 1917 and 1955, with one home dating to approximately 1870.

 The boundaries of the district stretch from Niagara Drive along Maumee River in the south to East State Boulevard, its present northern boundary.
 To the west, it is bounded by the North Anthony Boulevard Historic District, and to the east, by Pemberton Drive.
 The entire length of this portion of Kengsington features esplanades planted with trees.
-The district was platted in two separate phases, the south phase in 1917 and the north phase in 1921, on a grid plan.
+The district was platted in two separate phases, the north phase in 1917 and the south phase in 1921, on a grid plan.

 Kensington Boulevard extends a further five blocks north from East State, where it merges into Lawndale Drive; these block are not encompassed by the historic district at present.
 This portion of the boulevard was developed separately from the portions south of State Street, and lacks the distinctive esplanades found further south.

 The original development at the heart of the district was called Kensington Park, and included homes along nearby North Anthony Boulevard that are now part of the separate North Anthony Boulevard Historic District.
 Kensington Park's developer, W.E.
 Doud, consciously emulated the nearby Forest Park development that includes the present day Forest Park Boulevard Historic District.
 Kensington Park and other nearby developments proceeded following a City Beautiful plan for the city of Fort Wayne by city planner and architect George Kessler that became the basis for the Fort Wayne Park and Boulevard System Historic District.
 The plan specified uniform setbacks and placement of allées along the portion of the development bordering on North Anthony Boulevard.